Weave Your World

 • Entity profiles — characters, items, locations with bilateral relations and properties

-• Narrative Event Ledger — create, edit, and delete world-state events anchored to prose
+• Event Ledger — create, edit, and delete world-state events anchored to prose

 • Real-time entity scanning — Aho-Corasick trie detects entities in prose as you type